Justin Timberlake Reveals Real Reason He Left N’Sync, Talks What Is Next

 — BreatheHeavy (@breatheheavycom) February 8, 2017

-Justin spoke to The Hollywood Reporter and shared a few of the details.
+Justin spoke to the Hollywood Reporter and shared a few of the details.
 Here is part of what he had to say about what was going on.

 “We were on a stadium tour, and I just felt like the whole thing was too big.
 It started as a fun snowball fight that was becoming an avalanche.
 And, also, I was growing out of it.
 I felt like I cared more about the music than some of the other people in the group.
 I felt like I had other music I wanted to make and that I needed to follow my heart.”